kercre123/vic-yocto/README.md

 -	All of the meta-qti-* stuff is open-source, but there is no publicly available documentation for which branches go with which yocto version.
 	-	The branches I have chosen are in ./BRANCHES.txt
 -	WLAN is implemented and will connect on bootup. /data/misc/wifi/wpa_supplicant.conf must be modified to include your WiFi credentials (install.sh does automatically).
 -	A test program will launch at startup.
-The head will move down then up, the backpack LEDs will light, and the screen will show the output of `uname -a`.
+Use one of the wheels and the button to navigate it.

 ## Build